Learn

 Maintenance on your home is generally less expensive than repairing or replacing something when it breaks.

-1. Replacing the water heater
+1. Replacing the Water Heater

-2. Repairing or replacing the HVAC unit
+2. Repairing or Replacing the HVAC Unit

-Anyone who lives in the South knows the importance of air conditioning during the hot summer months, and heating is just as important when it finally does get cold.
+Anyone who lives in hotter climates knows the importance of air conditioning during the hot summer months, and heating is just as important when it finally does get cold.
 So budgeting for a functioning heating and cooling system is necessary.
 You can wait until your heating or air system breaks, but that could leave you uncomfortable until you can get it fixed or replaced.
 It's wise to call an HVAC repair service for routine maintenance in the fall and spring.

-3. Repainting the home's exterior
+3. Repainting the Home's Exterior

 The heat, sun, storms, and humidity that are typical in the Southeast can significantly impact your home's exterior paint.
 If you live near the coast, sand and ocean breezes will also take a toll on your home's exterior.
 Regular upkeep is necessary to keep your home looking good and also to prevent rot, mold, and termite infestation.